microsoft/r-server-campaign-optimization/readme.md

 ## For the Data Scientist

 This template showcases the use of Random Forest and Gradient Boosting to model for Campaign Responses.
 Data Scientists can follow the steps of data creation, model development, scoring and deployment.
 The final deployed recommendations will then be visualized in PowerBI.
 [See more details and explanations of all the files involved in this solution.](Resources/data-scientist.md).

-## Typical Workflow
-[This guide](Resources/Instructions/Typical_Workflow.md) describes the roles of multiple personas involved in creating, deploying, and consuming this solution.
+See the Typical Workflow below to follow along in the steps of this solution.

 ## Quick Start
-If you’re just interested in creating this solution yourself, use this fully automated solution that uploads the data to your SQL Server, preprocesses data, performs feature engineering, trains and scores the models by executing a PowerShell script.
+If you’re interested in creating this solution yourself, use this fully automated solution that uploads the data to your SQL Server, preprocesses data, performs feature engineering, trains and scores the models by executing a PowerShell script.
 This is the fastest way to deploy the entire solution.

-See [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c) to deploy this solution on an Azure VM, or use the [PowerShell Instructions](Resources/Instructions/Powershell_Instructions.md) to deploy to your own machine.
+* Visit the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Solution/e992f8c1b29f4df897301d11796f9e7c) to deploy this solution on an Azure VM.

+* Or use the [PowerShell Instructions](Resources/Instructions/Powershell_Instructions.md) to deploy to your own machine.
+There are a number of steps to perform here that have already been done for you if you use the above Cortana Intelligence Gallery deployment.

+## Typical Workflow
+We have modeled the steps in the template after a real-life data science process, where the data preparation, model training and evaluation can be done by a data scientist, from the convenience of their R IDE, and the deployment is done using SQL stored procedures with embedded R code.

+Follow along with this typical workflow and view the details and follow the solution from start to finish:

+* If you are using the solution deployed from the Cortana Intelligence Gallery, [click here](Resources/Instructions/CIG_Workflow.md).

+* If you are deploying this solution on your own machine, [click here](Resources/Instructions/Typical_Workflow.md)

 ##Template Contents